renovatebot/renovate/lib/modules/platform/codecommit/index.md

 First, you need to obtain an AWS [IAM Access Key id and a Secret access key id](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html)

-Let Renovate use AWS CodeCommit access keys by doing one of the following:
+Let Renovate use AWS CodeCommit authentication keys by doing one of the following:

-- Set a Renovate configuration file - config.js and set:
+- Set a Renovate configuration file - config.js:

   ```
   username: AWS IAM access key id